Dr. Scott Allen

 At the age of ten, Scott Allen suffered a life-changing burn that landed him in the hospital for months–and changed his life forever.
 His time spent among the critically injured nurtured within him a deep unease and well of compassion–that shook him from his suburban teenage home and landed him in the heart of the Cambodian refugee crisis of the early 1980s.

 His detailed and emotional recounting of the survival stories of the refugees, deep relationships formed with the residents of the camps, and his fellow relief workers would leave an indelible mark on his life and shape a life dedicated to service.
+Across a Bridge of Fire is the recipient of a Bronze Award from the Independent Publishers of New England (IPNE).

 Physician